 Effective ways to deal with disappointment

 Dealing with disappointment constructively can greatly contribute to personal growth.
 In this post, I’ll be sharing some tips that have helped me to handle disappointments.

 Never try to push away the feeling.
 Disappointment hurts greatly and that’s okay.
 Take it all in, let it hurt, cry if need be.
 Because the feeling goes away quickly and it becomes less painful to think about what happened.

 Forming oblivious of feelings of disappointment hurts and stays longer than accepting it.
 Don’t try to hide it under a big smile.

 2. Remind yourself that you are not a failure

-You are not a failure or a disappointment just because you made a mistake or your expectations were not met.
+You are not a failure just because you made a mistake or your expectations were not met.
 You are not a disappointment because someone else’s expectations of you were not also met.

 Truth is, the situation you are in right now won’t last forever, though it might feel like it.
 If you keep moving forward rather than staying down, take actions to be better, you and your situation will improve.